The GPS and the Constant Velocity of Light

 between

-New York and San Francisco, across the North Pole, give an identical
+and San Francisco, across the North Pole, give an identical zero

-the meridians, the correction of 14 ns, as calculated by equation 13,
+crosses the meridians, the correction of 14 ns, as calculated by

-above and also using Newton physics lead to identical results, we can
+described above and also using Newton physics lead to identical

 Let